Top: The Harimandir Sahib, Golden Temple, of Sikh Dharma

 PSALM 82:3-4

-"Human is a blend of saint and soldier; this is a complete person.
-If you
+"Human is a blend of Saint and Soldier (Sant Sipahi); this is a complete person.

-are not a soldier your sainthood will be kicked around.
-If you are only a
+If you are not a soldier your sainthood will be kicked around.
+If you are only

 "I can think of a number of fanatical, over-zealous religious groups who